FaderWang/FaderWang.github.io.source/source/_posts/spring-ioc.md

 		// Create a new XmlBeanDefinitionReader for the given BeanFactory.
 		XmlBeanDefinitionReader beanDefinitionReader = new XmlBeanDefinitionReader(beanFactory);

-		// Configure the bean definition reader with this context's
+		// 使用上下文参数配置beanDefinitionReader
-		// resource loading environment.
+		// 加载环境变量
 		beanDefinitionReader.setEnvironment(this.getEnvironment());
 		beanDefinitionReader.setResourceLoader(this);
 		beanDefinitionReader.setEntityResolver(new ResourceEntityResolver(this));